-equi you have an open admission policy, under which virtually all secondary school graduates or students with GED ivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check ch applies: No Ope en admission policy as described above for all students Ope n admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: No selective admission for out-of-state students \\\\ selective admission to some programs \\\\ other (explain)